KostiantynYarosh/homura-companion/README.md

 system_prompt: | # rewrite system prompt to your language
   ALWAYS respond in the same language as the user.
-  # adjust the rest of the prompt to fit your language and character
 ```

 The underlying LLM (Ollama) supports whatever languages your chosen model knows.
 Models like `qwen2.5` or `mistral-nemo` handle English, Russian, Chinese, German, French, Japanese and many more out of the box.